haukex/minicomputer/README.md

   - `watch ~/code/minicomputer/UPS-Hat/ina219.py`

 - Possible To-Do for Later: integrate display into UI, though apparently this requires a kernel driver that provides a `/sys/class/power_supply/*`
+- Possible To-Do for Later: the reported current consumption feels a little low?

 M5Stack CardKB